cppalliance/NuDB/README.md

 * C++11 or greater
 * SSD drive, or equivalent device with high IOPS

+These components are optionally required in order to build the tests and examples:

+* CMake 3.7.2 or later (optional)
+* Properly configured bjam/b2 (optional)

 ## Example

 This complete program creates a database, opens the database,